Olga Horak

-Olga Horak (born 1926; née Rosenberger) is a Czechoslovakian-born Australian author and Holocaust survivor.
+Olga Horak OAM (née Rosenberger; 11 August 1926 – 15 August 2024) was a Slovak-born Australian author, artist and Holocaust survivor.
+Horak was awarded the Medal of the Order of Australia on the 26th January 2014 as part of the Australia Day Honours List.

 Born in 1926 in Bratislava in what was then Czechoslovakia to Piroska (née Weiss; 1905–1945) and Hugo Rosenberger (1894–1944), she was transported by the Nazis to Auschwitz in 1944 and later, in early January 1945, aged 17, to Bergen-Belsen.
 She was the sole survivor of her family.
 Her sister, Judith (1925–1942) was murdered in Auschwitz in 1942.
 Her father was transported to Auschwitz in 1944 and her mother died the day after Belsen was liberated by the British on 15 April 1945.
 She and her husband John Horak emigrated to Australia in 1949 and established Hibodress, a garment business.
 In 2000, she published her memoir, Auschwitz to Australia.

 1939–1942

-Olga Rosenberger was born in Czechoslovakia and lived in Bratislava with her family for her first 15 years.
+Olga Rosenberger was born on 11 August 1926 in Czechoslovakia, and lived in Bratislava with her family for her first 15 years.
 In 1939, the Nuremberg Laws were passed in Slovakia and the Second World War started.
 She and her older sister, Judith, were unable to continue their schooling at Zivnodom, a German high school.
 She was forced to wear the Star of David on her chest.
-She says, "I was not ashamed to wear the star ...
+She said, "I was not ashamed to wear the star ...
 I was endangered on the street where some people abused me with foul language and bodily harm."

 On 21 March 1942, the Germans ordered all Bratislava's single Jews born before 1925 to report to the local train station to 'finally do some work'.
 Olga's sister Judith boarded a train with 999 other Jewish teenagers, and was taken to Auschwitz, where she was murdered two weeks before her 17th birthday.
 After living under increasing hardship and with the constant fear of being deported, Horak's parents made the decision to escape from Slovakia and go to Hungary.